cancer-mars-shot-white-600

 We believe that AI has a large potential to unleash targeted therapies and immunotherapy's dormant potential.
 Therefore, a part of our research strategy is focused on supporting the development of AI models, trained and validated on patient collected data and real-life scenarios and outcomes.
 Our ultimate goal is to deliver accurate and efficient personalized predictions of a patient's response to a certain immunotherapy.

-Aim 4: Identify cancer-associated genetic variants in the Ukrainian and Turkish populations
+Aim 4: Identify cancer-associated genetic variants in the American, Ukrainian and Turkish populations

 Acquired mutations, or somatic mutations, are the most common causes of cancer.
-Our goal is to identify somatic mutations specific to the Ukrainian and Turkish population and validate them as prognostic cancer biomarkers.
-By identifying such mutations and helping clinicians to progress towards targeted cancer therapy, we plan to develop new standards of care for cancer patients in Ukraine.
+Our goal is to expand knowledge base of somatic mutations specific to the American, Ukrainian and Turkish population, discover and validate new prognostic cancer biomarkers.
+By identifying such mutations and helping clinicians to progress towards targeted cancer therapy, we plan to develop new standards of care for cancer patients.

 Aim 6: Educate patients and society about the importance of biobanks and how they support cutting-edge biomedical research